entur/oidc-auth-client/oidc-client/README.md

 ```

 ## Contributing
 Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-(Click the "Fork" button on GitHub to create your copy of the repository.)
-2. Clone your fork. (git clone https://github.com/YOUR_GITHUB_USERNAME/oidc-auth-client.git)
-3. Create a feature branch (git checkout -b feature-xyz).
-4. Commit your changes (git commit -m "Add new feature").
-5. Push to your branch (git push origin feature-xyz).
-6. Open a pull request.
-7. A maintainer will review your PR and may request changes.
+See [CONTRIBUTING](/CONTRIBUTING.md) for details.

 ## License
 This project is licensed under the EUPL-1.2 license.
-See [LICENSE](README.md) for details.
+See [LICENSE](/README.md) for details.